-Bays de Noc is a gorgeous area all four seasons.
-As peaceful as it is to take in the beauty driving along our backroads and coastal highways, park your vehicle.
+The Bays de Noc is a gorgeous area all four seasons but there is something special about fall.
+As peaceful as it is to take in the autumn beauty driving along our backroads and coastal highways, park your vehicle.
 Get out.
 Walk.
 Run.
 Bike.
 Ride your horse.
-Our trails ease you along our flat shoreline, take you over rolling hills, up and down steep slopes, through lush woods and wide-open wildflower fields.
+Our trails ease you along our flat shoreline, take you over rolling hills, up and down steep slopes, through lush woods and wide-open fields.
 Pause now and then to take in the scenery.
 Gaze skyward to watch for eagles and hawks soaring overhead.
 Being part of our landscape is why you are here.

-Michigan’s FIRST bike/paddle trail opens July 2018.
-We’re so excited!
+Michigan’s FIRST bike/paddle trail opened July 2018!
 The Blue Water Trail is five miles total of family fun between Terrace Bay Hotel and Gladstone — 2.5 miles of open water trail plus 2.5 miles of paved bike trail along Little Bay de Noc.
 You can rent a kayak, canoe or stand up paddleboard at the hotel and paddle to Van Cleve Park where you can borrow a bike for the return trip along a newly paved trail.
 Or bring your own paddle watercraft and/or bike and stage at either of the two points.

 Get the family outside!
 Many of the people who live in the Bays de Noc area spend hours adventuring outside all year round.
 So, when you are here, you’re invited to join them!
 We really encourage children to try the trails with their parents or adult caregivers.
 Here are three bicycling groups that you can ride with:

 - Delta County 906 Adventure Team.
 2 p.m., Sundays, June-August.
 Ages K-12 mountain biking.
 Meet at Days River Pathway.
 Mountain biking is a great way to build your children’s confidence and help them work their way through the tough stuff.